angular-architects/module-federation-plugin/libs/native-federation-core/README.md

 })();
 ```

-Following the idea of our friends at Nrwl, we call such a file a manifest:
+Following the ideas of our friends at [Nrwl](https://nrwl.io), we call such a file a manifest:

 ```json
 {